CPericas/Vid_Gen_Clean/README.md

 # 🎭 Cinematic Avatar Video Generator

 ## > ⚠️ This project is currently under development and intended for commercial sale.
-> The code is shared here for review only and is not licensed for reuse or redistribution.
+> The code is shared here for review only.
+The contents are under full copyright protection and are not licensed for reuse or distribution.

 ### A lightweight, fully local app that generates cinematic avatar videos using an image and text prompt — no API keys, no cloud dependencies.